iqrar/Ionic-Video-Player-App/readme.md

 # How to use

-Click on movie thumbnail will take to detail view, where use can see movie and details.
+Click on movie thumbnail will take to detail view, where user can see movie and details.

 ## Result